Updated March 5, 2017 . AmFam Team

 Before you go on your search, make a list of exactly what you’re looking for and what you just won’t compromise on.
-This way you know you’ll be making the right choice when it comes time to buy.
+That way, you know you’ll be making the right choice when it comes time to buy your dream home.

 If you’ve got a very specific vision in mind for your dream home, building could be the better option.
-But, if you’re ideal home is an old Victorian or something more modest in an already established area, your best bet could be to buy.
+But, if your ideal home is an old Victorian or something more modest in an already established area, your best bet could be to buy.

 In fact, why wouldn’t you?
 Go into your next home buying experience prepared, informed and confident that you’re moving on up to your dream home and not just settling for the next best thing.

-When you’re finally ready to get building or put in an offer on your dream home, check out our homeowners coverages and connect with your agent to learn about all the ways we can protect your hard-earned dreams — because we know a home is more than just a roof over your head.
+When you’re finally ready to get building or put in an offer on your dream home, check out our homeowners coverages and connect with your American Family Insurance agent (Opens in a new tab) to learn about all the ways we can protect your hard-earned dreams — because we know a home is more than just a roof over your head.